uncovsky/sbpca/README.md

 More details on the parser ( all the things that are checked, etc. ) are given in the source file src/parser.cpp

-## Using the tool
+## Importing PRISM files

 No CLI for now, but running the solvers on an MDP of your choice can be done as follows.

-note that PRISM needs to be installed, see [github](https://github.com/prismmodelchecker/prism).
+Note that PRISM needs to be installed, see [github](https://github.com/prismmodelchecker/prism).

-* Export the explicit transition files, this can be done using PRISM by running the following in the root directory of PRISM
+* Export the explicit transition files; this can be done using PRISM by running the following in the root directory of PRISM

     $ prism/bin/prism MODEL_PATH --exporttrans out.tra --exporttransrewards out.trew

-* Locate the ID of the starting state, this can be done by
+* Locate the ID of the starting state.
+This can be done by
     $ prism/bin/prism MODEL_PATH --exportlabels labels.txt
 		 , and looking at the index associated with the label "init", which is usually 0